kris098e/5th_term/5th_term/software_engineering/Theory/9_Design_patterns/Remember_exam.md

 # Design patterns
 **Have to be able to know all of the design categories.
-And now 1 in each.**
+And know 1 in each.**